kevin-foreman/Personal-React-Portfolio/README.md

 * [License](#license)

 ## Installation
-To run locally (development server) use npm install to install all the dependencies, and run with npm start.
+To run locally (development server) use npm install to install all the dependencies, and run with npm start, or visit the live website.

 ## Usage
 This is my personal portfolio to showcase my work.
 It uses HTML, CSS, Node, React, and emailjs!
 See screenshot below.